dragonwell-project/alibaba-dragonwell-security-provider/README.md

 How to Build
 ------------

-If you are making changes to Tongsuo, see the [building instructions](BUILDING.md).
+If you are making changes to Alibaba Dragonwell Security Provider, see the [building instructions](BUILDING.md).